Shuttling Compiler for Trapped-Ion Quantum Computers Based on Large Language Models

 The qubits are confined in segmented microchip traps \cite{SchulzPSS06}, where each segment generates a localized potential well.
 By adjusting electrode voltages, trapping potentials can be dynamically reconfigured, enabling qubits to be shuttled between segments.
 Segments are either \emph{storage segments}, where qubits are held, or \emph{gate segments}.
 When two qubits are in the same gate segment, laser- or microwave-driven gate operations are executed.
-In accordance with the current maturity level of trapped-ion hardware, the number of available gate segments is still very limited \cite{KausahlLSHPSBMSP20, SchmaleTBPKDOWB22}.
-In this work we restrict ourselves to a single gate segment, while the approach can be extended to a number of gate segments, which have been realized recently \cite{MosesB+23, Ransford+25}.
+In accordance with the current maturity level of trapped-ion hardware, the number of available gate segments is still very limited \cite{KaushalLSHPSBMSP20, SchmaleTBPKDOWB22}, and in this work we restrict ourselves to a single gate segment.
+The approach extends naturally to the multi-gate-segment devices that have recently been realized \cite{MosesB+23, Ransford+25}.